luchak/qpa-format/README.md

-# QPA: Simple Lossy Compressed Audio for PICO-8
+# QPA: Lossy Audio Compression for PICO-8

 Questionable PICO-8 Audio (QPA) is an adaptation of the [Quite OK Audio Format (QOA)](https://qoaformat.org/) for the [PICO-8](https://www.lexaloffle.com/pico-8.php) platform.
 Its benefits include: